Kyler Murray: College career

-Football
+College football

 Texas A&M

 As a true freshman in 2015, Murray competed with Kyle Allen before the season for the starting quarterback position.
 Allen won the job, with Murray appearing in games as a backup (primarily on plays involving the wildcat formation).
 After the team lost two straight games in October, the competition was opened again prior to the South Carolina game, and Murray won the starting quarterback position.
 In his first start, Murray threw for 223 yards and rushed for 156 yards with a passing touchdown and a rushing touchdown, making him and Cam Newton the only Southeastern Conference quarterbacks in the past 20 years to gain over 100 yards passing and rushing, including a passing touchdown and a rushing touchdown in their first career start.
 In his second start the next game against Auburn, Murray threw for 105 yards while throwing three interceptions, and rushing for 37 yards in the 26–10 loss.
 He rebounded from his previous game the next week against Western Carolina, throwing for 191 yards, 3 touchdowns and 2 interceptions, while rushing for 50 yards in the 41–17 blowout win.
 After the game, Allen was named the starting quarterback and Murray was sidelined for the rest of the season.

 Oklahoma

 On December 24, 2015, Murray announced that he was transferring to the University of Oklahoma.
-Per NCAA transfer rules, he had to miss the 2016 season.
+Per NCAA transfer rules, he missed the entire 2016 season.